sn0lan02/swnolan.com/README.md

 ### CSS
 - [X] styles.css

-# sprint 2 | Apr 28 - May 5
+# sprint 01 backlog (v1.01)
- Create cookie pop up
+- edit cookie pop up so it does not return if a user refreshes a page

- - Add a cookie policy and make sure cookie pop up is functional
+### add professionality to page
+- remove yachty banner :( (would maybe be fun to stash this version somewhere for keepsake)
- - add github profile to footer banner
+- add bootstrap elements

+# future sprints
+-add javascript functionality
+-integrate for phone web browsers